 The Saltwater Collective specialises on well-made basics with timeless styles and plain colours.

 Saltwater Collective's suits help clean the ocean and boost body confidence because they are made of sustainable ECONYL, which is made from trash from landfills and abandoned nets.

 Their appealing looks are created to boost self-assurance in women of all sizes.

 19. Hackwith Design House

-Did I list your favourite ethical swimsuit brand?
-I hope you found one or two new brands to shop for this season and beyond.
+Have I mentioned the brand of ethical swimwear you prefer?
+I sincerely hope you discovered one or two fresh brands to shop from this season and in the future.